-Routes Düsseldorf to New York and Düsseldorf to Fort Myers are served by Air Berlin until October 15.
-The DUS-Los Angeles route has been suspended by Air Berlin on September 25.
+Routes Düsseldorf to New York and Düsseldorf to Fort Myers were served by Air Berlin until October 16th.
+The DUS-Los Angeles route had been suspended by Air Berlin on September 25.

 Eurowings is also planning future long-haul flights from Munich and Berlin, up to 3 Airbus A330s are going to be based in Munich by the end of 2018.